energyclubcetb/New-design/README.md

 # Energy-Club Website

-This repository contains the code fot Energy Club.
+This repository contains the code for Energy Club.

 ## How to Contribute?